GANGANI/toporesolve/README.md

 model = AutoModelForCausalLM.from_pretrained("microsoft/Phi-3-mini-4k-instruct", trust_remote_code=True)
 ```

-*Note: Loading HuggingFace models take a good amount of time and requires substantial available memory.
-It is advisable to use GPUs when running the models.*
+Complete code using Llama2-7B to perform toponym disambiguation on the datasets can be found [here](models/phi3.py).

 ## Finetuned Models

 The finetuned models (Llama27b, Llama213b, and Mistral7b) were sourced from https://github.com/uhuohuy/LLM-geocoding/blob/main/README.md.
 The authors trained 5 LLMs on comprehensive datasets derived from news articles, tweets, Wikipedia, etc. Read the full paper [here](https://www.tandfonline.com/doi/full/10.1080/13658816.2024.2405182).
-Their data, training and testing code can all be found in the github repo linked above.
+Their data, training and testing code and instrcutions for running them can all be found in the github repo linked above.

+### Llama2-7B-LoRA-Toponym-Resolution

-Here, however, we went further by using a fine-tuned version of the model.
-The model uses **meta-llama/Llama-2-7b-chat-hf** as a base models and builds on top of it by training it on geographic entities within texts.
+The model uses **meta-llama/Llama-2-7b-chat-hf** as a base model and builds on top of it by training it on geographic entities within texts.
+See the HuggingFace model [card] (https://huggingface.co/xukehu/Llama2-7B-LoRA-Toponym-Resolution).

 - Start by loading the model and saving it
 ```py